Track mileage automatically

 - Interest on money borrowed to buy the motor vehicle

-Learn more about mileage logging and reimbursement for self-employed.
+Learn more about mileage logging and deductions for self-employed.

 Using the mileage log book template as an employee

-If you are an employee, you need to keep in mind that apart from the standard requirements mentioned above, you may need to keep track of additional information should your employer require it.
+If you are an employee, remember that aside from the standard requirements mentioned above, you may need to keep track of additional information if your employer requests.

-If you use your own automobile for work-related activities, you can usually get reimbursement or claim tax deductions for your car expenses.
-The following are some examples of business travel:
+If you use your own car for work-related activities, you can usually get reimbursement or claim tax deductions for your car expenses.
+The following are examples of business travel:

 - Attending meetings or conferences outside of your typical working environment